 - What lies in the Future of VR?

 The Marketing Context

-It has immense potential to transform the way we are experiencing things today, it can extend anywhere from experiencing The Himalayas through Virtual headsets while being in office to doing meditation or yoga on a beach using VR headsets.
+It has immense potential to transform the way we are experiencing things today, it can extend anywhere from experiencing The Himalayas through Virtual headsets while being in the office to doing meditation or yoga on a beach using VR headsets.

 Who is taking Virtual Reality seriously?

 - Google led a $542 million investment in Magic Leap in October 2014.
 Reportedly, the company is developing augmented reality technology that will weave “3D light sculptures” into the world around us, using a combination of proprietary hardware, software, and firmware.
-Very soon, Google is also coming up with a new VR headset as successor to Google Cardboards.
+Very soon, Google is also coming up with a new VR headset as the successor to Google Cardboards.

 - In March 2014, Facebook, Inc. (FB) acquired virtual reality startup Oculus VR for $3 billion.
 Oculus now offers RIFT, GEAR VR, and Oculus-ready PCs as well.